Beeswax wreck: Modern studies

 By studying the designs on the porcelain shards, a team of researchers led by Scott Williams concluded in 2011 that the wreck must date from the late 17th century.
 According to the comprehensive records kept by the Spanish government of the time, only two Manila galleons went missing during that period – the Santo Christo de Burgos, in 1693, and the San Francisco Xavier, in 1705.
 The San Francisco Xavier was initially considered the more likely candidate, partly because it was thought that a tsunami which struck the Oregon coast in 1700 would have destroyed any evidence of an earlier shipwreck; however, after conducting further surveys, Williams' team now believes that the tsunami played a key role in dispersing the debris along the coastline, and that the wreck's true identity is therefore the Santo Christo de Burgos.

 In July 2018 a special issue of the Oregon Historical Quarterly was devoted to the wreck.
 Titled "Oregon's Manila Galleon", the issue features articles describing the ongoing research as of 2018.
 According to the issue's articles the galleon was probably the Santo Cristo de Burgos, voyage of 1693.
 Oral histories of the Tillamook and Clatsop are described, as well as the archaeology efforts and results as of 2018.
 Additional articles provide information about the crew, passengers, and cargo that was aboard the Santo Cristo.

-In June 2022, state park officials and archeologists removed a large piece of timber discovered by Craig Andes from the rocky shore site north of Manzanita, confirmed to be part of the galleon.
+Though efforts have been made to locate the wreck for over a century, it was not until 2022 that the first remnants of the ship's structure were found, by local fisherman Craig Andes.
+These were removed and tested by state park officials and archeologists, and identified as likely belonging to the Santa Cristo de Burgos, lost in the winter of 1692.
 The location of the remains fit with previous account in the 19th century that said there was wreckage along the cliffs.
 This discovery allows marine archeologists to analyze the ship itself, and was described by Williams as an exciting leap.
-The timber's discoverer, Craig Andes, had previously identified other timbers in the sea caves in the spring of 2019 and in 2013.As of 2025 the main hull of the wreck has never been found.
+The timber's discoverer, Craig Andes, had previously identified other timbers in the sea caves in the spring of 2019 and in 2013.
+As of 2026 the main hull of the wreck has never been found.